 What else should I consider?

-If you regularly cook foods that are smelly, such as fish, you might want to choose a canopy with a short high-power burst option – these quickly clear a kitchen of smells and steam.
-In general, most cooker hoods have two or three speeds.
+In general, most cooker hoods have three speeds.
+If you regularly fry strong-smelling foods, such as fish, you might want to choose a hood with a short high-power burst option – these quickly clear a kitchen of smells and steam.

 Cooker hoods can be set up to extract air through a duct to a vent in your wall.
 Alternatively, they can be used in recirculating mode, where the air is passed through carbon filters before being recirculated back into your kitchen.
-We test all cooker hoods in extraction mode as this is the most effective way of removing steam and smells.
+We test all cooker hoods in extraction mode as this is a more effective way of removing steam and smells.